10 Things to Do in Beijing and Travel TIPS FOR SOLO TRAVELERS

 Disclaimer: This post contains affiliate links which means I might earn a small commission when you buy a product/service via my link (at no extra cost to you).
 More about it here.

-The Best 10 Places to go in Beijing
+The Best 10 Things to Do in Beijing ALONE

-Let´s get started and find out about the best places to see in Beijing.
+Let´s get started and find out about the best places to see in Beijing when visiting on your own.

 The Great Wall of China